 - Security log data stored off of the TOE must be controlled for confidentiality and integrity according to the owner's needs. - Personnel working as administrators or other privileged positions must be carefully selected and trained. - The TOE must be protected during the setup phase. - Physical access and remote access to the HMC and z System must be restricted only to authorized and approved users.
-In particular the HMC and the LAN connecting it to the SEs must be physically protected from access other than by authorized system administrators. - The underlying hardware must provide separation mechanism that can be used by the TOE to protect the TSF and TSF data from unauthorized access and modification.
+In particular the HMC and the LAN connecting it to the SEs must be physically protected from access other than by authorized system administrators. - The underlying hardware must provide separation mechanisms that can be used by the TOE to protect the TSF and TSF data from unauthorized access and modification. - The underlying physical I/O LIC must provide separation mechanisms that can be used by the TOE to restrict access of one partition to authorized logical I/O resources.